webpack/webpack-cli/packages/webpack-cli/README.md

                                                               unused exports and generate more efficient code.
   --output-asset-module-filename string                       The filename of asset modules as relative path inside the `output.path`
                                                               directory.
-  --output-chunk-callback-name string                         The callback function name used by webpack for loading of chunks in
-                                                              WebWorkers.
+  --output-charset                                            Add charset attribute for script tag.
-  --output-chunk-filename string                              The filename of non-entry chunks as relative path inside the `output.path`
+  --output-chunk-filename string                              The filename of non-initial chunks as relative path inside the `output.path`
                                                               directory.
+  --output-chunk-format string                                The format of chunks (formats included by default are 'array-push'
+                                                              (web/WebWorker), 'commonjs' (node.js), but others might be added by plugins).
   --output-chunk-load-timeout number                          Number of milliseconds before chunk request expires.
+  --output-chunk-loading string                               The method of loading chunks (methods included by default are 'jsonp' (web),
+                                                              'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --output-chunk-loading-global string                        The global variable used by webpack for loading of chunks.
   --output-compare-before-emit                                Check if to be emitted file already exists and have the same content before
                                                               writing to output filesystem.
   --output-cross-origin-loading string                        This option enables cross-origin loading of chunks.